CMA Youth Orchestra

 - No performance required - the focus is squarely on improving technical skill and musicality.

-- No audition necessary for Lindenbaum Outreach Program strings class graduates to join the Beginning Orchestra - just register!
+- No audition necessary for Lindenbaum Outreach Program strings class graduates to join the Philharmonic Orchestra - just register!

 - Find audition requirements and expectations for entry to each level here or consult your current instructor.